Marlin to Marlin Mentoring Program

 About the Program

-The Marlin to Marlin Mentoring Program is designed to cultivate meaningful mentor/mentee relationships between alumni who have completed immersive internships, study away (both faculty-led courses and semester abroad), and/or undergraduate research projects and current students in the various planning phases of building a pathway to an immersive experience.
+The Marlin to Marlin Mentoring Program is designed to cultivate meaningful mentor/mentee relationships between alumni who have completed immersive internships, study away (both faculty-led courses and semester abroad), and/or research projects and current students in the various planning phases of building a pathway to an immersive experience.
 The mentoring relationships are meant to provide support and guidance to current students and foster productive conversations about planning, preparation, and participation in an experiential learning experience.

 The Marlin to Marlin Mentoring Program aims to: